gmelenka/BraidedCompositeAnalyticalModel/README.md

 ![Braided Composite Analytical Model](https://raw.githubusercontent.com/gmelenka/BraidedCompositeAnalyticalModel/master/BraidModelLogo-01.png)

-Analytical Model for analyzing the mechanical properties of tubular braided composites
+Analytical model for analyzing the mechanical properties of tubular braided composites

 Braided Composites can be manufactured in several different braiding patterns: Diamond (1/1), Regular (2/2) and Hercules (3/3).
 Examples of the different patterns are shown below